-Before performing a localization, the project site should be evaluated and after control research and retrieval, the monumentation coordinates to be used for the localization should be uploaded to the field data collector.
+Before performing a calibration, the project site should be evaluated and after control research and retrieval, the monumentation coordinates to be used for the calibration should be uploaded to the field data collector.

-\ To have confidence in a site localization, the project site must be surrounded by at least 4 trusted vertical control monuments and 4 trusted horizontal control monuments which to the greatest extent possible, form a rectangle.
+To have confidence in a site calibration, the project site must be surrounded by at least 4 trusted vertical control monuments and 4 trusted horizontal control monuments which to the greatest extent possible, form a rectangle.

-The monuments can be both horizontal and vertical control stations, but should be of sufficient accuracy to be internally consistent to the other localization control at a level greater than the required RT project accuracy.
-Adding more trusted control that meet these criteria will add to confidence in the localization, especially if they can be spaced throughout the project area.
-For the limiting accuracy of RT field work, many GNSS software and hardware manufacturers state their RT positioning accuracies as 1 cm + 1 ppm horizontal and 2 cm + 1 ppm vertical (at the 68 percent or one sigma level).
-This is further substantiated by published ISO testing standards in ISO/PRF 17123-8 (ISO, 2008).
-Thus, for a localization control spacing of 20 km, the localization adjustment statistics might be recommended to show less than a 2 cm horizontal residual and less than a 4 cm vertical residual at a 95 percent confidence (twice the confidence of the RT work done with 68 percent confidence).
-Site localizations can be performed in the field by a competent RT user and imported into the office GNSS software, or performed in the office and uploaded to the data collector.
+The monuments can be both horizontal and vertical control stations, but should be of sufficient accuracy to be internally consistent to the other calibration control at a level greater than the required RT project accuracy.
+Adding more trusted control that meet these criteria will add to confidence in the calibration, especially if they can be spaced throughout the project area.
+For the limiting accuracy of RT field work, most GNSS software and hardware manufacturers state their

+RT positioning accuracies as 1 cm + 1 ppm horizontal and 2 cm + 1 cm ppm vertical (at the 68 percent or 1σ level).
+This is further substantiated by ISO testing standards under current development in ISO/PRF 17123-8.
+Thus, for a calibration control spacing of 20 km, the calibration adjustment statistics might be recommended to show less than a 2 cm horizontal residual and less than a 4 cm vertical residual at a 95 percent confidence (twice the confidence of the RT work done with 68 percent confidence).
+Site calibrations can be performed in the field by a competent RT user and imported into the office GNSS software, or performed in the office and uploaded to the data collector.
 The firmware/software will yield horizontal and vertical residuals which must be reviewed to check for outliers.
 It can be seen that this is a good way to assess the relative accuracy of all the existing project control.
-It must be remembered, however, that any localization performed to the passive marks takes coordinates whether ground based or not and fits them to the physical marks (and thus imparts a scale factor).

-\It is critical that all project work is done using the same correct and verified localization.
-Different localizations can result in substantially different position coordinates
+It is critical that all project work is done using the same correct and verified calibration.
+Different calibrations can result in substantially different position coordinates